tna76874/hdhweg-ubuntu/README.md

 #### TeamViewer

 By default TeamViewer gets installed.
 Every time the playbook runs (e.g. 15 min after startup) it will be ensured, that the TeamViewer daemon ist **disabled**!
-So if you start TeamViewer there will reported "a problem with your internet connection".
+So if you start TeamViewer there will be reported "a problem with your internet connection".
 Actually it is just the switched-off daemon.

 If TeamViewer is needed, you have to enable the daemon manually by typing in the terminal: